LaMonte Wade Jr Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.49 team ERA that ranks 21st among all league pitching staffs.
+- The Dodgers have the 24th-ranked team ERA across all MLB pitching staffs (4.64).

-- Dodgers pitchers combine to rank 23rd in baseball in home runs surrendered (89 total, 1.3 per game).
+- Dodgers pitchers combine to allow 91 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- The Dodgers will send Miller (3-0) out for his fifth start of the season.
-He is 3-0 with a .78 ERA and 23 strikeouts in 23 2/3 innings pitched.
+- Gonsolin (4-1) takes the mound for the Dodgers in his 10th start of the season.
+He's put together a 1.93 ERA in 46 2/3 innings pitched, with 36 strikeouts.

-- The righty's most recent time out came on Saturday against the Philadelphia Phillies, when he went six scoreless innings while allowing three hits.
+- The righty's most recent appearance was on Wednesday against the Chicago White Sox, when he threw six scoreless innings while giving up two hits.

-- In four games this season, the 24-year-old has put up an ERA of .78, with 9 strikeouts per nine innings.
-Opponents are hitting .150 against him.
+- In nine games this season, the 29-year-old has an ERA of 1.93, with 6.9 strikeouts per nine innings.
+Opponents are hitting .155 against him.

 © 2023 Data Skrive.
 All rights reserved.